LukasWoodtli/WebPage/pelican/content/arm_cortex_m3_architecture.md

 The lowest 2 bits of the stack pointers are always 0.
 So they are always word aligned.

-It's not nessecary to use both stack pointers (SP_main and SP_process).
+It's not necessary to use both stack pointers (SP_main and SP_process).
 Simple applications use only SP_main.

 PUSH and POP work with the actual *SP* (R13).
 The stack is 32-bit aligned.